WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

    5. Run the program in Gnuradio:
       - In a terminal window type `gnuradio-companion`
-      - Close the existing *spectrometer_w_cal.grc* program if it is in the program.
+      - Close any pre-existing *spectrometer_w_cal.grc* program that would already be loaded in the Gnuradio program.
       - Open the new *spectrometer_w_cal.grc* program that is in the updated gr-radio_astro folder:

          File --> Open --> gr-radio_astros --> examples --> *spectrometer_w_cal.grc*